 Use clear signage instructing customer of distances, and any requirements that you may have in place to prevent them from picking up products that they are not going to buy.
 Ensure that every area that a customer may touch is cleaned down with anti-bacterial disinfectants regularly.

+Onsite company COVID-19 testing with Concierge MD LA can help detect the virus before it can spread among your staff, keeping your employees and your customers safe and healthy.
 Employee safety should be paramount.
 Provide your team with gloves and other PPE.
 If you require them to wear employee lanyards, use an Anti bacterial alternative.

 The way that your business approaches this crisis will speak volumes in the hearts and minds of your customers.
 Think clearly about everything that you do and say and how it may be perceived.